mmeyer2k/monorail/README.md

-# Monorail
+# :monorail: Monorail
-Monorail is a tiny closure queuing system for when you want to do one thing really fast.
+Monorail is a single-threaded, redis-backed queue processor for when you want to do one thing really fast.

 ## Install
 ```bash